Tools and Parts.

 Event Supplies.

-First of all, if it's broken, best to fix it before you get there.
-Don't carry around parts because something is wrong and you haven't had time to repair it.
-However, you may need some spares if something lets go at the event.
+You may need some spares if something lets go at the event.
 Some of that depends on what sort of event you're running - if it's an autocross there isn't much you can fix between runs, but a track day or race allows for at least some amount of repair time.

 Autocross Event.